 RFID needs to be embraced by your stores.

 For RFID to work, you need to improve specific processes in the store.
-Store staff needs to be trained on these new processes on how to execute them.
+Store staff must be trained on these new processes and how to execute them.
 So if the process:

 …then you can never fully realize the full potential of RFID.